ministryofjustice/laa-secure-document-storage-api/README.md

 #### Prerequisites
 You will need to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-Localstack provides a wrapper around AWS services we can use the AWS CLI to invoke localstack instead of AWS as shown below
+Localstack provides a wrapper around AWS services we can use the AWS CLI to invoke localstack instead of AWS as shown below.

 Copying file